aaronsheldon/albertahealthservices/21779/ScopeofWork.md

 * One record per subject.
     * Pseudonymized identifier.
     * When known the date of death, null otherwise.
+    * Meta-data of the delivered vital statistics data.
 * One record per dispensing event.
     * Pseudonymized identifier.
     * Dispensing date